 This article first appeared in the Christian Research Journal, volume 27, number 2 (2004).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For further information about the Christian Research Journal chick here.

 In the realm of philosophy, Blaise Pascal (1623–62) is perhaps best remembered for his wager argument.
 In his Pensées (thoughts), however, Pascal offered several lines of apologetic reasoning, including what has been termed his anthropological argument.
 This argument makes the case for Christianity by pointing out that any viable worldview must successfully explain the seemingly paradoxical nature of the human condition.
 The seeming paradox is that human beings exhibit qualities of both greatness and wretchedness.
 Pascal argues that Christianity offers the best explanation for this condition based on its teachings that human beings are created in the image of God, yet original sin has tainted their nature.